freeletics/khonshu/docs/navigation/deeplinks.md

 ## Uri based deep links

-`DeepLink` provides facilities to launch deep links for the current app, but on it's own is not enough to handle deep links from the outside.
+`DeepLink` provides facilities to launch deep links for the current app, but on its own is not enough to handle deep links from the outside.
 For that `DeepLinkHandler` is needed.
 When implementing such a handler a `patterns` property and the `deepLink` method need to be overridden.